Langevin dynamics of lattice Yang-Mills-Higgs and applications: Notation and definitions

-In this case, $|\Phi|^2=\Tr (\Phi\Phi^t)$ again only contributes to the overall normalization factor so we simply drop it.
-Besides the Higgs field $\Phi$ being well bounded as in the sphere case, this case is of particular interest since for any $N>1$, a so-called ``complete breakdown of symmetry'' property holds (namely the stability group of identity $I_N\in M$ is trivial, see \cite[Section~3.c]{Seiler}) which makes it easier to perform a U-gauge fixing trick, see Section~\ref{sec:Discussion} and Section~\ref{sec:gauge fixing}.
+Moreover, the case \eqref{case3} is special since for any $N>1$, a so-called ``complete breakdown of symmetry'' property holds (namely the stability group of identity $I_N\in M=G$ is trivial, see \cite[Section~3.c]{Seiler}) which makes it easier to perform a U-gauge fixing trick, see Section~\ref{sec:Discussion} and Section~\ref{sec:gauge fixing}.

-Remark that without the field $Q$ the model could be viewed as a version of orthogonal multi-matrix model, see e.g. \cite[Section~9]{CGM2009} or \cite{GuionnetNovak}.